John-Otago/PhD-Plus/README.md

 - **Neurodharma: New Science, Ancient Wisdom, and Seven Practices of the Highest Happiness** (R Hanson, 2020/2021, Harmony) || *Rick Hanson has many books: **Buddha’s Brain**, **Hardwiring Happiness**, **Resilient**, and more.
 There are some repetitions in these books, and he often tries to cover too much, but give it a go.*

-- **The Power of Now: A Guide to Spiritual Enlightenment** (1995/1997) and **A New Earth: Awakening to Your Life’s Purpose** (2005, both by E Tolle) || *We are moving from psychological resilience to something more spiritual (or 'mindful').
-If you like these books, continue to Tolle's other titles like **Stillness Speaks** (2003) etc.*

 - [Optional] **The Inner Game of Tennis: The Classic Guide to the Mental Side of Peak Performance** (1974/2024) || *Might be helpful.*

 This is one of the most important sections of this project.
 Read these books.

 ### 6.6 Be Mindful

+- **The Power of Now: A Guide to Spiritual Enlightenment** (1995/1997) and **A New Earth: Awakening to Your Life’s Purpose** (2005, both by E Tolle) || *We are moving from psychological resilience to something more spiritual (or 'mindful').*

-‘Mindfulness’ has become ever popular in the West, although mindful practices have long existed in many Eastern cultural and spiritual traditions.
-There’s a lot you can read in this area, and many of what you can find today are essentially secular Buddhism (or other secularised or 'psychologised' spiritual practices).
-Mindful practices may offer some mental health benefits, and you can use them as a pathway to go deeper into the spiritual domain, although spiritual practices are perhaps beyond the scope of this project.
+‘Mindfulness’ has become ever popular in the West, although mindful practices have long existed in Eastern cultural and spiritual traditions.
+There’s a lot you can read, many of which are essentially secular Buddhism (or other secularised or 'psychologised' spiritual practices).

+Mindful practices may offer some mental health benefits, and can be a pathway into the spiritual domain, although spiritual practices are perhaps beyond the scope of this project (unless where they are already channelled through neuroscience, psychology, or mindful practices).

+Either way, true freedom perhaps lies beyond the mind, and being 'mindful' (or 'mindless') is perhaps only a means rather than the end.
+I will return to this point in Section 8 at the end of this project.

 ### 6.7 Design Your Work & Life